GiannisClipper/drf-jwt-auth/readme.md

-An implementation of DjangoRestFramework authentication with JSON Web Tokens authentication.
+An implementation of DjangoRestFramework authentication with JSON Web Tokens.
 Althought modified, is based on this very good tutorial https://thinkster.io/tutorials/django-json-api/authentication

 md projectname